ClickCease

 8. What should I include in my AUDIT documentation?

-Documentation should include the AUDIT score, patient responses, method of administration, and any follow-up actions taken.
+Documentation should encompass the AUDIT score, patient responses, method of administration, and any follow-up actions taken.

-9. How can AutoNotes help with AUDIT documentation?
+9. How can AutoNotes assist with AUDIT documentation?

 AutoNotes streamlines the documentation process by generating structured notes based on AUDIT results, improving efficiency and compliance.